sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ## Connect the extension to Sourcegraph

 After a successful installation, the Cody icon appears in the [Activity sidebar](https://code.visualstudio.com/api/ux-guidelines/activity-bar).
-Users on free Cody tier can sign in to their Sourcegraph.com accounts through GitHub, GitLab, or Google.
+Cody Free and Cody Pro users can sign in to their Sourcegraph.com accounts through GitHub, GitLab, or Google.

 ![cody-sign-flow](https://storage.googleapis.com/sourcegraph-assets/Docs/cody-new-ui.png)

 You can use Sourcegraph Enterprise with the Cody VS Code extension.
 Click the **Sign In to Your Enterprise Instance**, and it connects to your enterprise environment.
 For Enterprise users, please sign in with your custom Sourcegraph instance URL and access token.
-Enterprise accounts are not compatible with community accounts.

 ## Verifying the installation